What is Epinephrine?

 • vaccine allergy (in rare cases)

 In rare cases, people can experience exercise-induced anaphylaxis.
-This can be a serious allergic reaction.
-It may occur after eating food and then exercising vigorously.
+This sometimes can occur after eating food and then exercising vigorously.

-People with any of these allergies and their caregivers may need anaphylaxis education on:
+People with these allergies and their caregivers need to understand…

 • how to prevent allergic reactions;